What is the Cost Baseline in Project Management? - Definitions, Examples, Importance, and more Explained

 As a project manager, you can use the cost baseline to evaluate cost performance while the project budget shows them how much money they have left over to spend.

-What are the Other Components of a Project Cost Baseline?
+What Are the Other Components of a Project Cost Baseline?

 The following are other components of the project cost baseline.
 Those are,

-• Project scope
+• Project Scope

 As a project manager, to establish a project baseline, you must identify and approve the project scope.
 When creating a project scope, the following document you must use.
 Those are,